Sarah Hogg, Viscountess Hailsham: Journalism

 Hogg was an economics editor for The Independent.
 She was also an early presenter of Channel 4 News, but her voice, with its uncertainty of pitch, was felt by many viewers to be a distraction.
 At this time she portrayed Margaret Thatcher in a television docudrama of negotiations between the UK and Irish governments.

 Politics

 Hogg was the head of the Prime Minister's Policy Unit for Sir John Major.
 With Jonathan Hopkin Hill, she wrote about the Major years in her book Too Close to Call.

 On 3 February 1995, she was created a life peer as Baroness Hogg, of Kettlethorpe, in the county of Lincolnshire.
 She was as a Conservative member of the House of Lords until May 2010 and thereafter has sat as a crossbencher.

 Business

-As Chairman of 3i Group from 2002, she became the first woman to chair a FTSE 100 company.
+As Chairman of 3i from 2002, she became the first woman to chair a FTSE 100 company.

 In 2010 she was appointed the Chairman of the Financial Reporting Council.
 She is also the chairman of Frontier Economics Limited.
-Other current and former board memberships include the Financial Conduct Authority, BG Group, the BBC, P&O Cruises, P&O Princess, and Eton College.
+Other current and former board memberships include the Financial Conduct Authority, BG Group, the BBC, P&O Cruises, P&O Princess Cruises and Eton College.